unsaved/sn-developer/README.md

 1. Check the EOL style of the text file.  -r will give you whatever format the ServiceNow instance prefers.
 Change the EOL style to what you want to work with (this will not change the EOL style on the SN instance).

+# ServiceNow ESLint Configuration
+Due to obvious (typical) coding mistakes made by ServiceNow, and in other cases ignorance (again typically), by default the platform prevents saving any client script form record when you have an ES6 construct (such as a 'let' statement or an arrow function).
+We have provided 4 override validation scripts that relax the ES5 constrains on client scripts.

+Contrary to ServiceNow's Open Source disclosure, the San Diego tinymce ESLint editor uses a version of ESLint between  5.15.0 inclusive and 6.2.0 exclusive (because it supports "prefer-named-capture-group" but not "function-call-argument-newline").
+That is ancient.
+When configuring tinymce ESLint rules with sys property glide.ui.syntax_editor.linter.eslint_config, specifying rules before 5.6.0 will cause problems.
+See version attribute of rules at https://eslint.org/docs/latest/rules/ .

+The provided Update Set sets our suggested value for this system property.
+It's non-ideal because ServiceNow uses the old ESLint version, doesn't support critical features, allows only one configuration file for all script types, and provides no hooks to improve the situation.
+The settings are ok for server-side scripts but just ignore them for client scripts which can't accommodate with the extreme platform limitations.